algorithminflux/steam-shuffle/README.md

   own temp SQLite file, so tests don't share state or touch your real library.
 - **`ApiClients/SteamWebApiServiceTests`**, **`SteamWishlistServiceTests`**,
-  **`SteamStoreServiceTests`** — JSON parsing against a fake `HttpMessageHandler` (no real network calls), including pagination, the "0 means never played" quirk, free-game price handling, and the privacy-related error messages.
+  **`SteamStoreServiceTests`** — JSON parsing against a fake `HttpMessageHandler` (no real network calls), including the "0 means never played" quirk, free-game price handling, and the privacy-related error messages.

 ## How it works